imballinst/imballinst.dev/src/pages/blog/bringing-gaming-concepts-software-engineering.md

 ## Logging and parsing

-In the context of MMORPG, we have this term called "log parsing".
+In the context of Massive(ly) Multiplayer Online Role-Playing Game (MMORPG), we have this term called "log parsing".
 It works by reading the game's combat log and transforming it into metrics.
 Some common metrics include:

 - Damage Per Second (DPS): how much damage are you doing per second during the encounter.
 - Damage Done: how much damage you do over the encounter.